Bills vs. Broncos prediction, odds, date: 2026 divisional round NFL picks by proven model

-Bills vs. Broncos prediction, odds, time: NFL divisional round Saturday picks from 10,000 simulations
+Bills vs. Broncos prediction, odds, start time: NFL divisional round Saturday picks from 10,000 simulations

 SportsLine's model has revealed its Buffalo vs. Denver picks for their divisional round matchup in the 2026 NFL playoffs